 - 1. Student's name

 - 2. Nature of the occurrence

 - 3. Date of the occurrence

 - 4. Name of the course instructor(s) involved

 - 5. Summary of the student's meeting with the course instructor, including date, time, and outcomes

 - 6. Student's rationale for the appeal

-Step 2: Meet with the Department Chair1 - Within 3 business days after submitting the written appeal to the Department Chair, the student is responsible for setting an appointment with the department chair to discuss the appeal.
+Simultaneously with the submission of the appeal, the student is responsible for setting an appointment with the department chair or program director to discuss the appeal.
 This meeting should occur as soon as feasible.
-The department chair's responsibilities include: